State Leaders Raise Constitutionality Concerns After Feds Call For Stop To Protesting Outside Justices' Maryland Homes

-BALTIMORE (WJZ) — Emotions are still running high more than a week after the U.S. Supreme Court decided to overturn Roe v.
-Wade.
+BALTIMORE (WJZ) — Protests continue more than a week after the U.S. Supreme Court decided to overturn Roe v.
+Wade., even outside the houses of the justices who voted to strike the precedent down.

-People protesting the decision have brought their disappointment with it into the neighborhoods where some Supreme Court justices reside.READ MORE: Large Sinkhole Opens Up In Front Of East Baltimore Row Homes
+Pro-abortion rights protesters have brought their outrage outside the private homes of Justice Brett Kavanaugh and Chief Justice John Roberts in Chevy Chase, Maryland, sparking some security concerns.READ MORE: Cruise Company Provides Front-Row Seat To Baltimore's Fourth Of July Fireworks

-That action prompted the marshal of the court to send a letter to the governors in Maryland and Virginia asking them to enforce local and state laws that “prohibit picketing at the homes of” the justices.
+The Marshal of the United States Supreme Court has asked the governors of Maryland and Virginia to enforce local and state laws that “prohibit picketing at the homes of” the justices.

-In a fiery response, Gov. Larry Hogan’s spokesperson, Mike Ricci, said, “Had the marshal taken time to explore the matter, she would have learned that the constitutionality of the statute cited in her letter has been questioned by the Maryland Attorney General’s Office.”
+A spokesperson for the office of Maryland Gov. Larry Hogan said “had the marshal taken time to explore the matter, she would have learned that the constitutionality of the statute cited in her letter has been questioned by the Maryland Attorney General’s Office.”

-Hogan “has directed Maryland State Police to further review enforcement options that respect the First Amendment and the Constitution” due to the fact that multiple federal entities refuse to act, Ricci said,
+Hogan “has directed Maryland State Police to further review enforcement options that respect the First Amendment and the Constitution” due to the fact that multiple federal entities refuse to act,” the spokesperson said.

 The following month, a man who had traveled from California was arrested outside Justice Brett Kavanaugh’s Maryland home.